QiufangMa/control-schedule-framework/draft-wqb-tvr-applicability.md

 ## Tidal Network

-Tidal network is a typical scenario of Energy Efficient case.
+Tidal network is a typical scenario of Energy Efficient case {{Section 3 of ?I-D.ietf-tvr-use-cases}}.
 The tidal network means that the volume of traffic in the network changes periodically like the ocean tide.
 This changes are mainly affected by human activities.
 Therefore, this tidal effect is obvious in human-populated